Rupa-Pandey/churn-prediction/README.md

 # churn-prediction
-This is my secon repository
+This is my second repository